Thomega35/VV-ESIR-TP2/exercises/tcc-vs-lcc.md

 ## Answer

-TCC and LCC will have the same value if the numbers of indirect connected methods is equal to 0.
+TCC and LCC measures the cohesion between the public methods of a class.
+They are calcluate will the following equations :

 TCC = NDC / NP
 NDC : number of direct connections